A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems

+{\em Tronqu\'ees and tritronqu\'ees solutions}.
+Generic solutions have poles accumulating at $\infty$ in all $S_k$.
 Any solution has poles in at least one $S_k$ \cite{Kitaev}.
-For any {\em two} adjacent sectors $S_k$ there is a one-parameter family of solutions, called {\em{tronqu\'ees}} solutions, with the behavior $y=i\sqrt{\frac{z}{6}}(1+o(1))$ as $z\to\infty$ in these sectors (so they do not have poles for large $z$ in these sectors).
-In particular, for any set of {\em four} adjacent sectors there is exactly one solution with this behavior, see e.g., \cite{Masoero}; these particular tronqu\'ees solutions which are maximally regular solutions are called {\em tritronqu\'ees}.
+For any {\em two} adjacent sectors $S_k$ there is a one-parameter family of solutions, called {\em{tronqu\'ees}} solutions, with the behavior $y=\pm i\sqrt{\frac{z}{6}}(1+o(1))$ as $z\to\infty$ in both sectors (so they do not have poles for large $z$ in two sectors).
+In particular, for any set of {\em four} adjacent sectors there is exactly one solution with this behavior, see \cite{Kapaev-2004}, \cite{Masoero}; these particular tronqu\'ees solutions which are maximally regular solutions are called {\em tritronqu\'ees}.
 The five tritronqu\'ees are obtained from each other via the five-fold symmetry.
-(Note that although in any $S_k$ there is also a solution with behavior $\sim -i\sqrt{z/6}(1+o(1))$ as $z\to\infty$, it turns out that this is just some tritronqu\'ee.)

 We will study the tritronque\'e $y_t$ with